Sports in North America: Gridiron football

 North America is the birthplace of gridiron football, the form of football that originally developed, and is primarily played, in the U.S. and Canada.
 Both major forms, American football and Canadian football, developed in the late 19th century out of the original games now known as rugby football and association football.
 Gridiron football is distinguished by the forward pass, the system of downs, a line of scrimmage, measurements in yards, players wearing hard plastic helmets and shoulder pads, more specialist positions and formations, among others.
 Walter Camp, known as the "Father of American Football", is credited with creating the system of downs and line of scrimmage rules in the 1880s that originally differentiate gridiron football from its older counterparts.
 Canada would later implement similar rules when the Ontario Rugby Football Union adopted the Burnside rules in 1903.

 American football

 The National Football League (NFL) is the highest professional level of American football in the world, with teams across the United States.
 College football in the U.S. is primarily organized by the NCAA.
 The NCAA further divides its Division I football teams into the Football Bowl Subdivision and the Football Championship Subdivision.
 The Football Bowl Subdivision has the largest and most competitive schools, and is noted for its system of postseason bowl games.

 USA Football is the governing body for amateur American football in the U.S., and is a member of the International Federation of American Football (IFAF), the international governing body of American football associations.
 Several other North American counties are a part of IFAF Americas, the federation of IFAF members in the Americas.

 In Mexico, the Liga de Fútbol Americano Profesional is the professional league, while ONEFA organizes college football.

+Attendances

+In the 2023–24 and 2024 league seasons, seven sports teams recorded an average home league attendance of at least 100,000.
+All seven teams are American football teams.
+The teams are listed in the table below.
+Despite these high averages, the total attendances of these seven teams are relatively low compared to those of teams in other sports.